nmfs-opensci/NOAA-blank/README.md

 # Disclaimers

 The one you include will depend on what is in your repository and whether you have links outside of the federal government.
 If you are sandboxing or learning, then you might not have any disclaimer.
 Although it is good practice to have one if the repository is clearly associated with NOAA, e.g. it is in a GitHub organization with some branding (logos, footers) that indicate that.
+You will definitely want some type of disclaimer if the repository can be interpreted as a scientific product (software package, data package, online documentation, report or manuscript, etc).
+You might start with a generic simple disclaimer (the last one listed) and modify to a different one later.

 ## Disclaimer